peter/clojure-cms-api/README.md

 }))
 ```

-The `type` corresponds to the Mongodb collection name.
+The `type` property corresponds to a Mongodb collection name.
 The schema is a JSON schema
-that is used to validate documents that we save to the database.
+that is used to validate documents before they are saved to the database.
 Any relationships
 are configured separately and the `widgets` relationship corresponds to the `widgets_ids`
 property with is an array of id references to the `widgets` collection.
 The
-`indexes` section is a list of indexes that should be created in Mongodb for the collection.
+`indexes` section is a list of indexes that should be created in Mongodb.

 The `pages` model inherits from the `content-base-spec` that provides the following
 features: